 Increasing your sales with a better checkout flow

 Stripe Checkout adapts to each customer down to their location, device, browser, and individual user settings.
 For example, Checkout automatically surfaces the right payment methods based on your customer’s location—you don’t have to run A/B tests to identify the highest converting payment methods in Belgium.
 We just handle it for you.
-If a customer in Japan accidently has their keyboard set to full-width characters, we’ve done the work to ensure they can seamlessly complete their purchase without needing to build CJK numeral support.
+If a customer in Japan accidentally has their keyboard set to full-width characters, we’ve done the work to ensure they can seamlessly complete their purchase without needing to build CJK numeral support.
 (If you don’t quite know what that means, that’s the point!
 We’ve handled the edge case.)

 Today, we’re adding support for coupons, tax rates, and two new payment methods.
 These mark the latest in a series of over 20 major releases in the last year.
-Checkout now offers a seamless purchase experience with out-of-the-box support for mobile wallets and address auto-complete, helps scale your business globally with over 25 languages and 10 international payment methods, and lets you customize payments for your business with support for tax rates, promo codes, brand configuration tools, and more.
+Checkout now offers a seamless customer experience with out-of-the-box support for mobile wallets and address auto-complete, helps scale your business globally with over 25 languages and 10 international payment methods, and lets you customize payments for your business with support for tax rates, promo codes, brand configuration tools, and more.

-You get the benefit of all this and everything that’s to come: even faster load times, additional payment methods we add, compliance with future payments regulations, and every optimization we make to maximize conversion—all without major code changes on your end.
+You get the benefit of all this and everything that’s to come: even faster load times, additional payment methods we add, compliance with future payment method regulations, and every optimization we make to maximize conversion—all without major code changes on your end.
 This helps you increase sales with less work, benefiting from our investment in making the world’s safest, best converting checkout experience.